justinjabo250/justinjabo250/README.md

 </br>

-## Arcgis and Geospatial and Drone Data Analytics Skills and Competence:
+## ArcGIS and Geospatial and Drone imagery and Drone Data Analytics Skills and Competence:

 </br>